kubernetes/kubernetes/docs/volumes.md

     unique, so cannot fill this role.)

 A CachedData is analagous to a Pod object in that they both:
- - have a resource request
+ - are expected to have a resource request in a future version of Kubernetes.
- - represent specific resources allocated/used on a non-specific node.
+ - represent specific resources requested, and which are allocated on a specific node (once bound).
  - have own lifetime
  - can be created manually or created by a controller
  - have labels.